-diaCharacterization-
+diaCharacterization-Cutoff

-- Matching Object IDs from the latest Data Release, if they exist, and 12 months of their DIASource records - Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)
+- Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)

 The variable-size cutouts will be sized so as to encompass the entire footprint of the detected source, but be no smaller than $30 \times 30$ pixels.
 The provided images will comprise of a flux (32 bit float), variance (32 bit float), and mask (16 bit flags) planes, and include metadata necessary for further processing (e.g., WCS, zero-point, PSF, etc.).